 However, I have had working experience in the sector since 2008 holding different positions in renowned agencies at both national and international level.

 I enjoy working at AYON closely with other colleagues to design AYON’s outreach materials.

-I am currently pursuing undergraduate degree in Forestry from Kathmandu Forestry College.
+I have graduated in B.Sc.
+Forestry from Kathmandu Forestry College.
 I have been engaged in AYON since the April 2015 earthquake, especially during the relief and recovery activities.